KxSystems/kdbai-samples/README.md

 ### Install Python Packages

-1. The necessary pip installs are at the beginning of each notebook.
-    (optional) To see a comprehensive list of requirements, see the `requirements.txt` file in the repository.

-    ```bash
-    pip install -r requirements.txt
-    ```

 > [!TIP]
 > <b>Running out of disk space?</b>
 > By default, pytorch installs both GPU and CPU related packages.
 > This repo does not require a GPU and hence, will only make use of the CPU related packages.
 > By running the below install command, you will only install the CPU related packages and save approximately 1.5GB of disk space.
-> This command is optional and if run, should be run prior to the above install command.
+> This command is optional and if run, should be run at the beginning of the notebook.
 > ```bash
 > pip install torch --index-url https://download.pytorch.org/whl/cpu
 > ```

+1. The necessary pip installs are at the beginning of each notebook.

+    (optional) To see a comprehensive list of requirements, see the `requirements.txt` file in the repository.

+    ```bash
+    pip install -r requirements.txt
+    ```

 ### View & Execute The Samples